arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='patterns'>Questions about Design Patterns:</a>

-* Show with an example that global objects are evil.
+* WHy are global objects evil?
+Can you show it with a code example?
 * Suppose the system you are working on does not support transactionality.
 How would you implement it from scratch?
 * Tell me about the Hollywood Principle.
 * About the Law of Demeter (the Principle of Least Knowledge): write a code violating it, then fix it.